 I now get waay more engagement on pins when I share them to my personal boards over a group board.

 And, in my post about how I doubled my blog traffic in 1 month, I noted that I actually left all my group boards because I was in too many and I was stressing me out.
-But despite being in no group boards I still got good traffic from Pinterest, pinning only to my personal boards!
+But despite being in no group boards, I still got decent blog traffic from Pinterest pinning only to my personal boards!